Chiral spin state and nematic ferromagnet in the spin-1 Kitaev-$\Gamma$ model: Conclusion

 In addition, there are two emergent nematic ferromagnets in the vicinity of the dominating FM Kitaev regime.
 These phases feature multiple-$Q$ structures where several Bragg peaks coexist in the reciprocal space.
-Among these peaks, the peak at $\boldsymbol{\Gamma}$ point seems to have the strongest intensity in a wide interval and the proper extrapolations of this magnetic order parameter yield small but finite values, indicative of magnetically ordered states.
-In addition, the landscapes of the nearest-neighbor bond energy show apparent nonequivalence among the three bonds, in which two of the bond energy are nearly equal but are much larger than the remaining.
+Among these peaks, the one at $\boldsymbol{\Gamma}$ point seems to have the strongest intensity in a wide interval and the proper extrapolations of this magnetic order parameter yield small but finite values, indicative of magnetically ordered states.
+In addition, the landscapes of the nearest-neighbor bond energy show apparent nonequivalence among the three bonds, in which two of the bond energy are nearly equal but their absolute values are much larger than the remaining.
 The resulting nematic order parameter defined as the difference in the bond energy keeps finite in a certain region and the values are robust even on long cylinders.
+We point out that the values are not satisfactorily large when compared to the bond energy, and we speculate that they could be enhanced by other interactions or magnetic field, as studied in the spin-$1/2$ models \cite{Lee2020NC,Gohlke2020PRR}.
 However, the jumps in von Neumann entropy and other quantities clearly demonstrate a first-order QPT in between.

 While the differences in the preferred bond and entanglement spectrum are possible evidences to reveal the distinction, decisive characters to distinguish the two remains unclear.
-On all accounts, these results are unambiguous to identify two nematic ferromagnets as the ground states, and our work may stimulate resurgent study on the controversial region near the FM Kitaev QSL in the spin-$1/2$ model \cite{Rousochatzakis2024RoPP}.
+On all accounts, these results are unambiguous to identify two nematic ferromagnets as the ground states near the FM Kitaev QSL.
+Therefore, our work may provide insights of the controversial region in the spin-$1/2$ model \cite{Rousochatzakis2024RoPP}, or underscore the peculiar property that is parasitic on the spin-1 system.
+In the latter case, it is constructive to study the quadrupolar correlations to recognize the possible high-rank orderings.
+For example, while the ground state of the spin-1 Kitaev chain is known to be nonmagnetic, a recent work points out that it seems to be a spin-nematic phase by calculating the spin-nematic correlation \cite{LuoPRB2023}.
+To conclude, we expect our study will stimulate further thorough investigations of novel phases in higher-spin models and facilitate more synthesis of higher-spin Kitaev magnets.